WordPress Security Protection UK: What's Included & How Much It Costs

 For a UK business, the consequences extend well beyond the inconvenience of downtime.
 Under GDPR, a data breach involving personal data must be reported to the ICO within 72 hours and can result in fines of up to 4% of global annual turnover.
 Google blacklisting following a malware infection can eliminate months of organic search progress overnight.
 And the reputational cost of customers encountering a hacked or defaced website can be lasting.

-A professional WordPress maintenance service removes this risk entirely, for a predictable monthly fee.
+A professional WordPress security protection removes this risk entirely, for a predictable monthly fee.

-Not all maintenance plans are equal.
+Not all protection retainers are equal.
 Budget services often consist of little more than automated plugin update scripts with no human oversight.
-Here is what a comprehensive, security-conscious maintenance service should actually cover:
+Here is what a comprehensive, security-conscious security protection should actually cover:

 Core, plugin and theme updates

 WordPress releases security patches regularly — sometimes multiple times in a single month when critical vulnerabilities are discovered.
-A maintenance service applies these updates promptly, typically within 24–48 hours of release, before attackers can exploit newly disclosed vulnerabilities at scale.
+A security protection applies these updates promptly, typically within 24–48 hours of release, before attackers can exploit newly disclosed vulnerabilities at scale.

 Plugins are responsible for 98% of WordPress vulnerabilities.
 A quality maintenance provider does not simply run an automated update script — they test updates in a staging environment first, verify that the site functions correctly after each update, and roll back if a plugin introduces a breaking change.
 This is particularly important for WooCommerce stores, membership sites, and any site with custom integrations that can break when dependencies change.